Vyral/brendon-payne-recruiting/_posts/2020-06-05-the-importance-of-leadership-during-uncertain-times.md

 tags:
   - Transaction Management
 excerpt: >-
-  Today Greg Harrelson and I had a great conversation about the importance of good leadership during times of uncertainty.
+  Greg Harrelson and I had a great conversation about the importance of good leadership during times of uncertainty.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Brendon+Payne/Videos/2020/The+Importance+of+Leadership+During+Uncertain+Times.mp4
 pullquote: